shafr/shafr.github.io/_audio_books/harry_bosh/003-concrete-blonde.md

 And again there is extra pressure coming from court case.

 Pros:
-* I enjoyed decription of flow of court, dirty tricks that are used to win a case.
+* I enjoyed description of flow of court, dirty tricks that are used to win a case.